How Underinflated Tires Can Cost You $200 a Year in Extra Fuel

 The Physics of Rolling Resistance

 Underinflated tires have increased sidewall flex and greater contact area with the road.
 This creates more rolling resistance, meaning your engine works harder to move the vehicle.
 The engine consumes more fuel to overcome this resistance.
 The relationship is direct and measurable.
 Lower pressure equals higher fuel consumption.
+This topic is closely connected to Why You Should Always Replace All Four Tires on an AWD System.

 Real-World Fuel Economy Impact